interIDEAS/Unlearning_with_Shuffle/README.md

-This repository includes the experimental setup, code, and results for the rebuttal of our paper, "**Feature Unlearning: Theoretical Foundations and Practical Applications with Shuffling.**", aiming to provide more details of response in terms of
+This repository includes the experimental setup, code, and results for the rebuttal of our paper \#13751, "**Efficient Feature Unlearning Using Shuffling: Algorithm and Theoretical Analysis.**".
+It offers additional details addressing three key aspects raised by the reviewers:

-- *Simplicity of MLP model*: We have integrated more advanced neural architectures following the paper "**Revisiting Deep Learning Models for Tabular Data**" published in NeurIPS 2021, where the ResNet and the FT-Transformer were leveraged for tabular dataset.
+- *Model Complexity*: In response to Reviewers \#gLFb and \#F51p, we have integrated more advanced neural architectures for unlearning tabular datasets.
+We follow the paper "**Revisiting Deep Learning Models for Tabular Data**" levearging *ResNet* and the *FT-Transformer* and published in NeurIPS 2021, which have been shown to be effective for tabular data.
-- *Choices of unlearned feature and corresponding unlearning impacts*: Based on each feature's Shapley values, we select top two most important features and least two important features to unlearn.
-Additionally, we also examine our unlearning method's effectiveness and robustness when unlearning features that are highly correlated with other features.
+- *Feature Selection and Unlearning Impact*: As suggested by Reviewers \#gLFb and \#F51p, we have analyzed the impact of unlearning by selecting both the two most important and the two least important features based on their Shapley value rankings.
+Additionally, per Reviewer \#gLFb's suggestion, we have evaluated the robustness of our unlearning method when removing features that are highly correlated with others.
-- *Potential in complex tasks*: We have extended our unlearning method to an image classification task using **CelebA**, a large-scale dataset featuring over 200K images, from the paper "Deep Learning Face Attributes in the Wild" published in ICCV 2015.
-We further modify our model to use ViT as the backbone.
+- *Applicability to Complex Tasks*: In response to Reviewer \#gLFb, we have extended our unlearning method to an image classification task using **CelebA**, a large-scale dataset featuring over 200K images, originally introduced in "Deep Learning Face Attributes in the Wild" (ICCV 2015).